Management Team

 James Shannon, MD

-James has served on our supervisory board since June 2016 and has been Chair of our Scientific Advisory Board since 2020.
-Mr. Shannon has had an extensive career in drug development and pharma.
+Dr. Shannon has served on our board since June 2016 and has been Chair of our Scientific Advisory Board since 2020 and was elected Chair of our board in May 2024.
+Dr. Shannon has had an extensive career in drug development and pharma.
 From 2012 until his retirement in 2015, he was Chief Medical Officer at GlaxoSmithKline.
 Prior to that he was Global Head of Pharma Development at Novartis and Senior Vice-President, Clinical Development at Sterling Winthrop Pharmaceuticals.
-He has previously held board positions at companies including Biotie, Circassia, Crucell, Endocyte and Cerimon Pharmaceuticals.
-Mr. Shannon currently is Chairman of the Board at Mannkind Corp and Kyowa Kirin NA and holds board positions at Horizon Pharma, myTomorrows and Leyden Labs.
+He previously held board positions at several companies including Biotie, Circassia, Crucell, Endocyte and Cerimon Pharmaceuticals.
+More recently Dr. Shannon also served on the boards of Immodulon Therapeutics Limited and Horizon Therapeutics.
+Dr. Shannon currently serves as chairman of the boards at MannKind Corp., a public biopharmaceutical company, and Kyowa Kirin NA, a private biopharmaceutical company and subsidiary of Kyowa Kirin, and and holds board positions at myTomorrows, Xilio Therapeutics, a public clinical-stage biotechnology company, and Leyden Labaratories.
 He received his undergraduate and postgraduate degrees at Queen’s University of Belfast and is a member of the Royal College of Physicians.

 James Shannon